ibnul42/leet-code/readme.md

 ###### If the index is on the left edge of the array, then the left sum is 0 because there are no elements to the left.
 This also applies to the right edge of the array.

 ###### Return the leftmost pivot index.
 If no such index exists, return -1.

+# 205. Isomorphic Strings

+###### Given two strings s and t, determine if they are isomorphic.

+###### Two strings s and t are isomorphic if the characters in s can be replaced to get t.

+###### All occurrences of a character must be replaced with another character while preserving the order of characters.
+No two characters may map to the same character, but a character may map to itself.